Interested in becoming a Coroner Investigator?

 Interested in Forensic Pathology?

-Need specialized course to help start your forensic career?
+Need specialized training to help start your forensic career?

 Wondering if you can 'handle' death scenes?